minwook-shin/q2a-korean-translation/README.md

 https://github.com/minwook-shin/q2a-korean-translation/ <br/>
 100% complete
 ##Translate licenses
-The translation of this book can be used in the non-profit condition to display the original translators.<br/>
+The translation pack can be used in the non-profit condition to display the original translators.<br/>

 ## how to Install
 1.Get 8 php language file.. <br/>